kevinlbatchelor/longjohn/README.md

 - run ```npm run build```
 - run ```"node ./app/client.js"```
 - Open browser goto local host and see if web app runs!
 Check Console for Errors!
+- You can use ```npm start``` instead to develop using webpack dev server

 # Setting up LongJohn on a server
-- Create LongJohn directoryZM?><qa
+- Create LongJohn directory on server
 - Copy all files from Server to directory
-- Copy
 - Copy "public" folder and everything in it (index.html and bundle.js) to the app directory
 - Copy client.js to app directory
 - You do not need to copy src or node_modules to your server

-- Consider Creating an entry in the cron tab to run client.js on startup
+- Consider Creating an entry in the cron tab to run client.js and server.js on startup

+# Setting Up the Web App Nginx (Optional)
+If you plan to host the app in Nginx you will need to install Nginx

+- Open app/package.json
+- Set BASE_HOST to internal IP address of your server
+- run ```npm install```
+- run ```npm run build```
+- Copy "public" folder and everything in it to your Nginx sites-available